Hedron LogoAfternoon

 Is SaaS Taxable?

 Alabama imposes a 4% statewide sales tax.
-Local city and county rates can push the total as high as 11% in some locations.
+Local city and county rates can raise the total to as high as 11% in some locations.

 This guide explains Alabama's nexus rules, what's taxable, how to register, and how to simplify compliance with the state's Simplified Sellers Use Tax (SSUT) program.